 You can download and install the most recent versions of ATLAS.ti for Windows, Mac, iPad and Android on your personal computer or tablet from http://atlasti.com/product/

-Currently, desktop pc’s at the university have Windows version 7.5 of ATLAS.ti installed.
+All desktop pc’s at the university have the current Windows version 8.4 installed.

-Important: projects can be transferred from ATLAS.ti 7 to ATLAS.ti 8 but not the other way around!
+Important: projects can be transferred from a previous version to a later version of ATLAS.ti but not the other way around!

-To import your project into ATLAS.ti 8, in ATLAS.ti 7.5 select Project - Export - Transfer Bundle (for Mac & A8).
+To import a version 7 project into version 8, in ATLAS.ti 7.5 select Project - Export - Transfer Bundle (for Mac & A8).
 In ATLAS.ti 8, select “Import Project” from the start screen.
 For even older versions of ATLAS.ti, you need to export via Project - Save Copy Bundle and import in version 8 with the option: Import Legacy Project.

 To transfer your project to another computer with either ATLAS.ti 8 or ATLAS.ti Mac installed, simply export it via File - Export.

 The staff member or student can download a demo version of ATLAS.ti on http://atlasti.com/free-trial-version/.
 During installation, enter the license code to gain access to the complete version.
 An alternative is to use Help - Updates and License after installing.
-You can find the license code in the ATLAS.ti FAQ.
+You can find the license code in the ATLAS.ti FAQ (for staff / for students).

 Using ATLAS.ti on laptops and computers that are not managed by the THUAS is at the risk of the user.
 The university offers no technical support.
 For the technical requirements, see: https://atlasti.com/product/technical-info/

 Starting screen or File - New: Create New Project

 Give a project name e.g. the title and date of the research conducted

 2. Import the documents